ironhack-labs/unit-testing-guided-example/README.md

 As developers, we have at our disposal a large set of automated test-runners, frameworks and libraries.
 Our choice should always be informed by the automated testing type we're performing (those could be "unit", "integration" or "end-to-end" testing).

 The most widely-used JavaScript test-runners are `jest`, `mocha` and `jasmine`.
 The industry standard nowadays is **`jest`**.
-As `jest` can be used with plain JavaScript, Node.js and React projects, a select number of labs from Module 1 through Module 3 will use it to perform unit tests.
+As `jest` can be used with plain JavaScript, as well as Node.js and React projects (which you will cover in later modules), a select number of labs from Module 1 through Module 3 will use it to perform unit tests.

 Jest is fairly simple to setup and to work with, but it will always be pre-configured for you in the labs in which it's used.
 As such, you won't have to tweak or dive deep into the topic as of yet.